apache/incubator-gluten/docs/CPP_CODING_STYLE.md

 	object.
 * Prefer scoped objects, Prefer stack objects.
 * Use raw pointers to denote individual objects.
+* Use `pointer + size_t` to denote array objects if you don't want to use containers.
 * A raw pointer (a `T*`) is non-owning.
 * A raw reference (a `T&`) is non-owning.
 * Understand the difference of `unique_ptr`, `shared_ptr`, `weak_ptr`.